topherchris420/soul-resonance-studio/README.md

 > Transform your biometric essence into evolving audiovisual expressions

-Aethel is a cosmic biometric resonance platform that captures real-time voice, facial, and ambient data to generate unique "Soul Prints" - personalized audiovisual signatures that represent your biometric essence.
+Aethel is a biometric resonance platform that captures real-time voice, facial, and ambient data to generate unique "Soul Prints" - personalized audiovisual signatures that represent your biometric essence.

 ![Aethel Preview](./public/lovable-uploads/a2be87f6-26ad-4604-9ed1-d1c5f2ffe2fe.png)